 ip address Linux command we will see that our IP address is inside the range of the given IP address.
 These LAN IP addresses cannot be used on the internet so we require a new type of IP address without changing LAN IP address.

 WAN IP addresses are named as Public IP Addresses.
 They are used on the internet and numbered between following addresses except for LAN IP Address

 We can check our WAN IP address in different ways but Google is the most practical ne if we have a browser

 TCP and UDP Ports

-TCP and UDP protocols are used to transmission of the data between hosts or client and server.
+TCP and UDP protocols are used to the transmission of the data between hosts or clients and servers.
 During a NAT TCP and UDP port numbers are generally changes.
-As every TCP or UDP packet have a source port and destination port.
+As every TCP or UDP packet has a source port and destination port.
 These port numbers will be changed during a NAT operation.

 Now we will look at how NAT works step by step.
 We will use the following topology and steps for description.

 - First, a packet will be created by the client which resides in the LAN.
 The packet source and destination IP address and port numbers will be like below.